 More on that to follow.
 We must first understand who Brooks was in life to understand who she might have been in fiction.

 Artistically speaking, Louise Brooks was as much a screen presence as she was a screen actress.
-Which is to say, she was possessed of a certain physicality and an otherworldly radiance which rendered her a gift to the eye and a marvel within the medium that had elevated her career to splendid heights.
+This is to say, she was possessed of a certain physicality and an otherworldly radiance that rendered her a gift to the eye and a marvel within the medium that had elevated her career to splendid heights.

 Pandora’s Box (1904) was penned by German playwright Frank Wedekind, before being adapted for the screen by Pabst, and traffics heavily in themes of lust, violence, and innocence rendered forfeit in the fray of it all.
 His Lulu (later portrayed by Brooks) is at once an emblem of tragedy and, ironically, one of empowerment.
 Diary of a Lost Girl (1905) was written by the prolific and literarily essential Margarete Böhme, and is also rife with tragedy, but is predicated in pronounced fashion on the theme of violation.